cedsvrn/lead-scoring-predictor/README.md

 - Support Vector Machine

 On the deployment side:
-- To complete batch use cases we will insert daily lea predictions into a BigQuery database
+- To complete batch use cases we will insert daily lead predictions into a BigQuery database
 - FastAPI is built to send real time predictions to consumer applications